antonioeatgoat/wp-dashboard-notice/README.md

 - **dismiss_mode:** The dismissing mode explained above.

 ### Others
-Others arguments of the array parameter are:
+Other arguments of the parameters array are:
 - **status:** The status the notice message.
 Available values are *"info" (default)*, *"success"*, *"warning"*, *"error"*.
 - **show_close_btn:** *(bool)* Default *false*.
 If a button to close the notice message is displayed. **Notce:** This will only close the notice, not dismiss it.
 On the page refresh it will be displayed again if the code requires it.
 This is useful when you have a "single time" notice message.
 That haven't stands permanently on the page, such as the notice message "Plugin activated" when you active a plugin.